Women in brewing: History

 In ancient Sumeria, brewing was the only profession that was "watched over by a female deity", namely Ninkasi.
 A tablet found dating back to 1800 BCE contains the Hymn to Ninkasi which is also basically a recipe for Mesopotamian beer.
 Sumerian beer was made from bappir, a bread made from twice-baked barley, which was then fermented.
 In ancient Babylon, women worked as baker-brewers and were often engaged in the commercial distribution of beer.
 Archaeologists believe that the Sumerians and Babylonians were responsible for spreading brewing processes into Africa.
 Brewing in ancient Egypt followed a method similar to Sumerian beer, often using the same dough as a base for both beer and bread.
 Brewing was considered the province of Egyptian women, "especially the steps of grinding the grain and straining the mash".
 The goddess Hathor was considered to have invented brewing and Hathor's temple at Dendera was known as "the place of drunkenness".
 Another Egyptian goddess, Tenenet, was worshiped as beer's deity and hieroglyphics on tombs depict images of women both brewing and drinking the beverage.
 Other African societies also credited women with creating beer.
-For example, the Zulu fertility goddess, Mbaba Mwana Waresa, is revered for her invention, as is the Dogon deity, Yasigi, who is often depicted dancing with a beer ladle to symbolize her role of distributing the beer made by women in ceremonial gatherings.
+For example, the Zulu fertility goddess, Nomkhubulwane, is revered for her invention, as is the Dogon deity, Yasigi, who is often depicted dancing with a beer ladle to symbolize her role of distributing the beer made by women in ceremonial gatherings.
 Women in Burkina Faso have been making mash of fermented sorghum into beer for some 5,500 years.
 In Tanzania, both women and men help harvest and create different kinds of brew, including ulanzi and pombe.
 Women in Tanzania have traditionally been the "sole marketers" of drinks, and many use the money they make by selling alcohol to supplement their incomes.